zingchart/zingchart-react/README.md

 For a list of all the methods that you can call and the parameters each method can take, refer to the complete documentation on https://www.zingchart.com/docs/methods

 ## Hello World and Examples
-This repository contains a "Create React App" examp[le to give you an easy way to see the component in action.
+This repository contains a "Create React App" example to give you an easy way to see the component in action.

 To start the sample application:
 ```